realm/SwiftLint/CONTRIBUTING.md

 `verifyRule(YourNewRule.description)`.

 For debugging purposes examples can be marked as `focused`.
-If there are any focused examples found, then only those will be run when running tests.
+If there are any focused examples found, then only those will be run when running tests for that rule.
 ```
 nonTriggeringExamples: [
     Example("let x: [Int]"),